MicroStrategy/rest-api-docs/docs/getting-started/improve-performance-by-working-with-partial-resources/field-selection-for-data-api-v2-result-fetching-endpoints.md

 ---
 title: Field selection for data API v2 result-fetching endpoints
-description: For Data API v2 result-fetching endpoints, the MicroStrategy REST API provides a specialized flavor of field selection support.
+description: For Data API v2 result-fetching endpoints, the Strategy REST API provides a specialized flavor of field selection support.
 It is tailored for Data API specific use cases using a similar syntax.
 ---

 :::tip

 You can try out this workflow at [REST API Playground](https://www.postman.com/microstrategysdk/workspace/microstrategy-rest-api/folder/16131298-a6457d75-f616-4092-9485-e6007627b73d?ctx=documentation).

-Learn more about MicroStrategy REST API Playground [here](/docs/getting-started/playground.md).
+Learn more about Strategy REST API Playground [here](/docs/getting-started/playground.md).

 :::

-For Data API v2 result-fetching endpoints, the MicroStrategy REST API provides a specialized flavor of field selection support.
+For Data API v2 result-fetching endpoints, the Strategy REST API provides a specialized flavor of field selection support.
 It is tailored for Data API specific use cases using a similar syntax.

 The endpoints are: